avo-hq/docs/src/2.0/faq.md

 end
 ```

-## I want to have 2 different resources maped to the same model with different type
+## I want to have 2 different resources mapped to the same model with different types

 This depends on your setup: